paldhous/ucsc/2020/investigative-policy/md/documents.md

 ![](img/documents_18.jpg)

-Overview can build a tree of folders grouping documents that are similar in their charactersitic word use.
+Overview can build a tree of folders grouping documents that are similar in their characteristic word use.
 Click on `Tree` to activate this feature.

 In practice, I've found Overview most useful to search and tag documents by the inclusion of key words and phrases.
 Use the search box to find documents containing that text, and then click `Tags` to create a tag to mark them as containing this term: